mrismanaziz/Reforestation/README.md

-## What did the shy pebble wish for?
-That she was a little boulder.
+## What’s E.T. short for?
+He’s only got little legs.